ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

   2. Under "GitHub" details, click the GitHub button.
   3. Under repository access, give Code Capsules access to our recently created repository.

-We are now connected to GitHub!
-Only a few more steps to go.
+We are now connected to GitHub.
 Navigate back to the main screen.

 ### Creating a team, space, and a capsule